ax-i-om/ax-i-om.github.io/content/post/tempest/index.md

 I realized how much of an issue this is, but also how I can use this to my advantage.
 These links to Mega drives/files aren't naturally indexed by search engines, meaning that their discovery is essentially impossible unless someone directly shared this link with you or publicly uploaded it somewhere.
 This previously meant that there was no straightforward answer for discovering bad actors using Mega as a hub for the storage and distribution of stolen content.
 We also couldn't *guess* the Mega drive's ID and/or decryption key in an efficient manner, considering the combined length/complexity; however, now that individuals have started using paste sites as a medium for distribution, we don't have to.
 All we have to do is guess the five-character string that is used as the identifier for the paste, and we can guess these *really* fast.
 This also means that any content discovered through this process was meant to be shared, meaning we are not directly violating anyone's privacy.

 After realizing this, I quickly got to work on developing a more refined solution, designed specifically to scrape and extract links to these file-sharing/storage drives.
 I salvaged and modified some code for generating a random string of characters using two arguments: the length of the string, and what characters to choose from.
-The paste site that Vigor currently scrapes from is Rentry.co, which uses a five-character long string consisting of lower case characters (a-z), upper case characters (A-Z), and numbers 0-9.
+The paste site that Tempest currently scrapes from is Rentry.co, which uses a five-character long string consisting of lower case characters (a-z), upper case characters (A-Z), and numbers 0-9.
 We use this section of the code to brute force the Rentry.co paste identifier string until we get a hit.
 We differentiate between hits and misses by using the response's status code.
 If the status code is 200 (OK), then we have a hit.
 If it is anything else, then it is a miss and we continue.

 After we get a hit, the next step is to check whether or not the *raw* paste contains a Mega link.
 This can be achieved relatively easily by using RegEx.
 Here is the expression I created that can accurately identify any valid Mega file and/or folder.